MASAR Conference 2021

 Handler training, dog training and management at home, time and equipment needed, what is a working dog, how to find a working dog, industry standards for search and rescue and other detection dogs, liability issues, and how to certify a dog through MASAR.

-Situational Awareness (EMS CEHs) - Jonathan Ward (PTSAR)
+Situational Awareness (EMS CEHs) - Jonathan Ward (CMSAR)

 Situational awareness is key to safe operations in the field.
 Effective situational awareness is a blend of experience, observation, discipline, and intuition.
 Using lessons learned from other high-risk operations, this class will explore the process of developing the skills needed to utilize this important component of risk management.